 Originally introduced in November 2008 (circa 2008), the Audemars Piguet Royal Oak Offshore “Survivor” has an unmistakable design with its super aggressive crown and pusher guards and all-black color scheme.
 It comes in a 42 mm x 15.65 mm black titanium case, which is not huge until you add the guards.
 The Survivor came at a time when big bold timepieces were in style.

-Inside, is self-winding in-house chronograph caliber 3126/3840 which has 59 jewels, 365 parts, a frequency of 21,600 vph (3Hz) and a power reserve of 60 hours.
-The 3126 uses a variable-inertia balance with eight inertia-blocks and a flat-spring.
-All parts are have been decorated, including rhodium-plating on the manipulate and bridges, beveled edges on the bridge, perlage on the mainplate, and bridges adorned with “Cotes De Geneve” motif.
+Inside, is an automatic in-house chronograph caliber 3126/3840 which has 59 jewels, 365 parts, a frequency of 21,600 vph (3Hz), and a power reserve of 60-hours.
+The 3126 uses a variable-inertia balance with eight inertia blocks and flat spring.
+All parts are have been decorated, including rhodium-plating on the manipulate and bridges, beveled edges on the bridge, perlage on the mainplate, and bridges adorned with the “Cotes De Geneve” motif.

-The dial is matte black with exclusive “Mega Tapisserie” guilloche motif, snailed hour-circle, luminescent skeleton, hour and minute hands and luminescent applied hour-markers.
+The dial is matte black with an exclusive “Mega Tapisserie” guilloche motif, snailed hour-circle, luminescent skeleton, hour and minute hands, and luminescent applied hour-markers.
 Medallion back in blackened titanium with a non-slip motif, titanium engraved with the inscription “Royal Oak Offshore Survivor- Limited Edition.”